The service

 Mechanical wear

 Valves that stick, gauges that read wrong.
-The moving and measuring parts that decide whether the system performs.
+Sprinkler valve testing catches the moving and measuring parts that decide whether the system performs.

 Pressure, too high or too low